As Internet shares break down, investors see value in old tech

 These legacy names have emerged as an alternative for those who want exposure to the tech sector but are spooked by the slump in high-growth stocks like Netflix.

-These older names have recently attracted more attention because their growth outpaces the broader market but they don't have the high valuations of the recent momentum favorites.
+These older names have recently attracted more attention because their growth outpaces the broader market but they don't have the high valuations of the recent momentum favourites.

 "They have high cash levels, nice profit margins, and when the economy returns, their cyclicality will be a positive," said Robert Stimpson, portfolio manager at Oak Associates Ltd in Akron, Ohio.